django-denmark/2021.djangoday.dk/content/talks/mariusz.md

 # notes: "andrew.jpeg"
 ---

-The migration framework is in Django since version 1.7, it's been 7 year now, however it still has powerful abilities that are not widely used and well known.
+The migration framework has been a part of Django since version 1.7.
+That's been 7 year now, however it still has powerful abilities that are not widely used and well known.

-This talk will discuss how we can use migrations' secret powers in response to changing business requirements, and how create less complicated, more robust, and requiring less downtime migrations.
+This talk will discuss how we can use migrations' secret powers in response to changing business requirements, and how to create less complicated and more robust, migrations with less downtime.